Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 toggle caption

-Malida Chereme, 67, washed water over her face to cool off as she and several hundred Haitians and Bahamanians wait at the port of Marsh Harbour in the hopes of boarding a boat to Nassau.
+Malida Chereme, 67, tried to cool off her face while waiting in Marsh Harbour.
 "I'm going anywhere I find," Chereme said.
 "I have a visa for Miami."

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: Some of the images with this story contain graphic content.